cml87/GettingStartedWithAnsible/README.md

 $ vagrant destroy  // delete the VMs, we should power off them first
 $ vagrant reload   // reload the VMs after editing the settings in the Vagrant file
 ```
 All these commands support options as well as specifying the target VM.
 See <code>--help</code>.

+End Min 18:42